microsoft/charticulator.com/_docs/02_user_interaction.md

 On this page, clicking a <img class="el-icon" src="{{ '/images/icons/video-tutorial.svg' | relativize_url }}" style="height: 1.5em; vertical-align: top; filter: opacity(60%);" /> button below will reveal the corresponding tutorial.

 <h2 id="interaction">Interaction</h2>

 <h3>Adding a Mark (to a Glyph)</h3>
+Charticulator supports five types of marks: Shape, Symbol, Line, Text, and Image.
 To add a mark to a glyph, you can drag the desired mark from the *Toolbar* and drop it into the *Glyph Editor*.
 Charticulator places the new mark at its default position: the center of the glyph.
 Charticulator also adds a corresponding entry to the *Layers Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial1.mp4" timeRange="0.80,2.90" openTutorial="tutorial1" %})

+Charticulator now supports three types of shapes: rectangle, oval, and triangle.
+You need to select the desried shape **before** adding it to the *Glyph Editor*.

+{% include image.html src="/images/docs/marks.png" alt="Makrs and Symbols" width="200px" center="1" %}

 To place the mark at a specific location, you can click the mark to activate it and click or drag within the *Glyph Editor*, depending on the mark type. ({% include videocallout.html src="/videos/tutorials/tutorial3.mp4" timeRange="18.00,21.09" openTutorial="tutorial3" %})

 Guides can be added to a glyph from the *Toolbar* via the same interaction. ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="13.00,14.99" openTutorial="tutorial5" %})

+<h3>Changing a Symbol</h3>
+Charticulator supports seven types of symbols: circle, cross, diamond, square, star, triangle, and wye.
+You can change the symbol type **after** you added the symbol mark to the *Glyph Editor*.
+{% include image.html src="/images/docs/symbols.png" alt="Makrs and Symbols" width="200px" center="1" %}

 <h3>Binding Data</h3>